 - Avocado uses a pocketed coil system in the support layer; Zenhaven uses talalay latex

-- Zenhaven is flippable, meaning it has two firmness levels in one; Avocado gives you the option to add a pillowtop if you want a softer mattress
+- Zenhaven is flippable, meaning it has two firmness levels in one; Avocado gives people the option to add a pillowtop if they want a softer mattress

 - Avocado uses dunlop latex, while Zenhaven uses talalay latex

-- Avocado is 11 or 13 inches thick (depending on whether you get the pillowtop), while Zenhaven is 10 inches thick
+- Avocado is 11 or 13 inches thick (depending on whether people get the pillowtop), while Zenhaven is 10 inches thick

 - The comfort layer is thicker in the Avocado, even without the pillowtop